 A Chicago Personal Injury Attorney Can Negotiate With the Insurance Carrier For You

-It is a well-known fact that insurance providers intimidate accident victims and get out of paying the adequate settlement.
+It is a well-known fact that insurance providers intimidate accident victims and get out of paying adequate settlements.
 Insurance adjusters will tell you things like:

 Besides, insurance companies will use every resource and tactic at their disposal to delay or deny personal injury claim settlement, while you bear the mounting medical treatment and other expenses.
 The goal of insurance adjusters is to make you so desperate for settlement money that you’re ready to settle for a settlement amount less than what you deserve.